flynnbr11/QMLA/docs/rst_tutorial.rst

 with corresponding results in [fig:example\_es\_tiered\_greedy].

 ..
 [1]
-   This will take about ten minutes
+   This run will take about ten minutes

 ..
 [2]
    Indeed it is sensible to do this for any Python development project.